-[the] Insurance Code §401.004(c), relating to the filing date for an audited financial report, also applies to the filing of management's report on internal control over financial reporting required under subsection (n) [(m)] of this section.
+(4) The Commissioner may grant an extension of the filing date in accordance with Insurance Code §401.004(c).
+An extension granted under Insurance Code §401.004(c), relating to the filing date for an audited financial report, also applies to the filing of management's report on internal control over financial reporting required under subsection (n) of this section.

-- (5) An insurer or HMO required to file an annual audited financial report under [the] Insurance Code Chapter 401, Subchapter A, and this section must [shall] designate a group of individuals to serve as its audit committee.
-The audit committee of an entity that controls an insurer or HMO may, at the election of the controlling person, be the insurer's or HMO's audit committee for purposes of this section. - (e) Exemption for certain foreign [Certain Foreign] or alien insurers [Alien Insurers] or HMOs. - (1) A foreign or alien insurer or HMO exempt under [the] Insurance Code §401.007(a) must [shall] file with the commissioner a copy of: - (A) the audited financial report and the accountant's letter of qualifications filed with the insurer's or HMO's state of domicile at the same time these documents are filed with the state of domicile; - (B) the communication of internal control-related matters noted in the audit that is substantially similar to the communication required under subsection (j) of this section, not later than the 60th day after the date the copy of the audited financial report and accountant's letter of qualifications are filed with the commissioner; and - (C) any notification of adverse financial conditions report filed with the other state, in accordance with the filing date prescribed by [the] Insurance Code \$401.017. - (2) A foreign or alien insurer or HMO required to file management's report of internal control over financial reporting in another state is exempt from filing the report in this state under subsection (n)(1) [(m)(1)] of this section if the other state has substantially similar reporting requirements and the report is filed with the commissioner in that state in the time specified.
+(5) An insurer or HMO required to file an annual audited financial report under Insurance Code Chapter 401, Subchapter A, and this section must designate a group of individuals to serve as its audit committee.
+The audit committee of an entity that controls an insurer or HMO may, at the election of the controlling person, be the insurer's or HMO's audit committee for purposes of this section.

+(e) Exemption for certain foreign or alien insurers or HMOs.

+(1) A foreign or alien insurer or HMO exempt under Insurance Code §401.007(a) must file with the commissioner a copy of:

+(A) the audited financial report and the accountant's letter of qualifications filed with the insurer's or HMO's state of domicile at the same time these documents are filed with the state of domicile;

+(B) the communication of internal control-related matters noted in the audit that is substantially similar to the communication required under subsection (j) of this section, not later than the 60th day after the date the copy of the audited financial report and accountant's letter of qualifications are filed with the commissioner; and

+(C) any notification of adverse financial conditions report filed with the other state, in accordance with the filing date prescribed by Insurance Code §401.017.

+(2) A foreign or alien insurer or HMO required to file management's report of internal control over financial reporting in another state is exempt from filing the report in this state under subsection (n)(1) of this section if the other state has substantially similar reporting requirements and the report is filed with the commissioner in that state in the time specified.

 TITLE 28.
-INSURANCE Proposed Sections Part I. Texas Department of Insurance Page 27 of 52

-Chapter 7.
-Corporate and Financial Regulation
+INSURANCE Part I. Texas Department of Insurance Chapter 7.
+Corporate and Financial Regulation Adopted Sections Page 23 of 50